Deep Feature Consistent Variational Autoencoder

-In order to get a better understanding of what our model has learned, we investigate the property of the $z$ representation in the latent space, and the relationship between different learned latent vectors.
-The following experiments are based on our trained VAE-123 model.
+\subsubsection{Linear interpolation of latent space}

-\subsubsection{Linear Interpolation of Latent Space}
+In order to get a better understanding of what our model has learned, we investigate the property of the $z$ representation in the latent space from our encoder network, and the relationship between the different learned latent vectors.

-As shown in Figure \ref{fig:linear_interpolation}, we investigate the linear interpolation between the generated images from two latent vectors denoted as $z_{left}$ and $z_{right}$.
-The interpolation is defined by linear transformation $z = (1-\alpha) z_{left} + \alpha z_{right}$, where $\alpha = 0, 0.1, \dots, 1$, and then $z$ is fed to the decoder network to generate new face images.
-Here we show three examples for latent vector $z$ encoded from input images and one example for $z$ randomly drawn from $\mathcal{N}(0, 1)$.
+As shown in Figure \ref{fig:linear_interpolation}, we investigate the generated images from two latent vectors denoted as $z_{left}$ and $z_{right}$.
+The interpolation is defined by linear transformation $z = (1-\alpha) z_{left} + \alpha z_{right}$, where $\alpha = 0, 0.1, \dots, 1$, and then $z$ is fed to decoder network to generate new face images.
+In this paper, we provide three examples for latent vector $z$ encoded from input images and one example for $z$ randomly drawn from $\mathcal{N}(0, 1)$.
 From the first row in Figure \ref{fig:linear_interpolation}, we can see the smooth transitions between $vector$("Woman without smiling and short hair") and $vector$("Woman with smiling and long hair").
-Little by little the hair becomes longer, the distance between lips becomes larger and teeth is shown in the end as smiling, and pose turns from looking slightly right to looking front.
-Additionally we provide examples of transitions between $vector$("Man without eyeglass") and $vector$("Man with eyeglass"), and $vector$("Man") and $vector$("Woman").
+Little by little the hair become longer, the distance between lips become larger and teeth is shown in the end for smiling, and pose turns from looking slightly left to looking front.
+Additionally we provide examples of transitions between $vector$("Man without sunglass") and $vector$("Man with sunglass"), and $vector$("Man") and $vector$("Woman").